IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_posture_scan_initiate_validation.rst

     The ID of the profile group.

-  name (False, str, None)
+  description (False, str, None)
-    The name of a scheduled scan.
+    The description of a scheduled scan.

-  frequency (False, int, None)
+  no_of_occurrences (False, int, None)
-    The frequency at which a scan is run specified in milliseconds.
+    The number of times that a scan should be run.

   end_time (False, str, None)